osyoyu/nginx-docker-playbook/README.md

 nginx-docker-ansible
 ====================

 A boilerplate Playbook for deploying a Nginx reverse proxy + Docker container server.
+Comes with docker-compose support out-of-the-box.

 Server Requirements
 -------------------